-A Fremantle member since 2004, professor Hayward is a senior Noongar woman with extensive family links throughout WA’s South-West.
-Since 2009, she has been the head of Kurongkurl Katitjin; ECU’s Centre for Indigenous Education and Research and concurrently holds the position of pro-vice-chancellor (Equity and Indigenous) across the university.
+A Fremantle member since 2004, emeritus professor Hayward is a senior Noongar woman with extensive family links throughout WA’s South-West.

 She has a wealth of previous board experience and an extensive background in a range of areas including health, education, leadership and governance.
-Colleen’s formal qualifications include a Diploma of Teaching, a Bachelor of Education, a Bachelor of Applied Science in Aboriginal Community Management and Development and a Post Graduate Certificate in Cross Sector Partnerships from Cambridge University.
+Colleen’s formal qualifications include Bachelor of Education, Bachelor of Applied Science and a Post Graduate Certificate in Cross Sector Partnerships from Cambridge University.

-In 2012, professor Hayward was inducted into the Western Australian Women’s Hall of Fame and recognised as a Member in the General Division of the Order of Australia.
-She was made a Western Australian Ambassador for Children and Young People in 2012 as well as being named as one of WA’s 100 most influential West Australians in both 2015 and 2016.
+Professor Hayward was inducted into the Aboriginal Education Hall of Fame in 2009 and the WA Women’s Hall of Fame in 2012 when she was also recognised as a Member in the General Division of the Order of Australia.
+2015 saw Colleen awarded one of Murdoch University’s Distinguished Alumni.
+She was named as one of WA’s 100 most influential West Australians in both 2015 and 2016.